What is constructive dismissal? (sometimes referred to as constructive unfair dismissal)

 Constructive dismissal occurs where an employee considers it is necessary to leave their job, against their will, because of their employer's conduct.
 Although there has been no actual dismissal, the treatment is sufficiently bad that the employee is entitled to regard themselves as having been dismissed (please refer to our guidelines on Unfair Dismissal).

-Claims can often be difficult to prove but if successful can give rise to damages for wrongful dismissal.
-If an employee the required length of service they are also entitled to claim unfair dismissal.
+Claims can be difficult to prove but if successful can give rise to compensation for wrongful dismissal.
+If an employee has the required length of service they are also entitled to claim unfair dismissal.

 The Jersey Employment Tribunal set out the legal principles applicable to this area of employment law in the case of Carratu v United Fashions Limited (110/2011).
 In order to claim constructive unfair dismissal, four basic ingredients must be present:

 - The employer must be in breach of the contract of employment;

 - The breach must be fundamental i.e. a repudiatory breach;

 - The resignation must be a response to that breach; and

 - The employee must not delay too long in resigning following the breach.
 If he or she does then the tribunal may find that the breach has been waived.